mumpf/knx-sensor/doc/knx-dev-setup.md

 Now you successfully build the Firmware for the Sensormodule, containing up to 80 logic channels.

+There is also a precompiled version of the firmware available on github for the different module versions.

 ## How to upload the Firmware to your Hardware

 Connect your device via USB to your PC